w4rgo/kotlin-api-ktor-kmongo-template/README.md

 # Kotlin API using KTOR, KMongo, and GSon

-This is a simple template for a lightweight api using kotlin, spark (web services), kmongo (db), gson (serialization)
+This is a simple template for a lightweight api using kotlin, ktor (web services), kmongo (db), gson (serialization)

 Prerequisites: